 The Jones-Hamilton Company has established a fund in the Poultry Science Department in Dr. Carey’s name to support research and other faculty endeavors overseen by him.
 The Dr. John Carey Excellence Fund represents a $50,000 donation to the Department in Dr. Carey’s name.
 Congratulations to Dr. Carey on this very prestigious honor!

-The Texas A&M University Poultry Judging Team traveled to Fayetteville, AR from November 4th to 7th to compete in the National Collegiate Poultry Judging Contest hosted by the University of Arkansas.
-Ten teams from across the nation competed in the two day competition.
-The contest concluded with Texas A&M winning its thirteenth national championship in the last fourteen competitions dating back to April 2006.
-The team placed second in the Egg Production and Quality division while winning the Breed Selection and Carcass Quality division.
-The team consisted of… Read More →
+The Texas A&M University Poultry Judging Team traveled to Fayetteville, AR to compete in the 2014 National Collegiate Poultry Judging Contest on November 3th and 4thth.
+Seven teams from across the nation competed in the two day competition which was hosted by the University of Arkansas.
+The contest concluded with Texas A&M winning its ninth National Collegiate Poultry Judging Contest in a row dating back to November 2006.
+The team placed first in the Breeder and Carcass Quality Division and placed third in the Egg Production and Quality… Read More →

 The National Center for Electron Beam Research was formally designated as an IAEA Collaborating Center for Electron Beam technologies for food, health and environment.
 The event was marked by a plaque dedication ceremony that involved H.E.
 Ambassador Yukia Amano, Director General of the International Atomic Energy Agency (IAEA) handing over the plaque to Dr. Suresh Pillai, Director of the eBeam Center.
 Also in attendance were leadership from the Texas A&M University System and University including Chancellor John Sharp, TAMU Interim President Mark Hussey, Bill Dugas, Acting Agrilife and… Read More →